folio-org/folio-org.github.io/guides/rename-module.md

 ## Archive old repository

+Modify the GitHub repository "Description" field to prepend the text: `** DEPRECATED ** `

+Deal with any outstanding pull requests.

 At GitHub use the "[archive and read-only](https://help.github.com/en/articles/about-archiving-repositories)" Setting.

-This will disable push access and pull-requests.
+This will disable push access and pull requests.
 It leaves the teams configured, and can be temporarily reversed if needed.
 This also enables scripts to avoid "archived" repositories.

-Modify the GitHub repository "Description" field to prepend the text: `** DEPRECATED ** `

 Other [deprecation](#deprecate-old-repository) steps can be finished later.